Search for more Everyday Power

 When some helpless customers land me as their bookseller, my advice tends to revolve around best sellers and recommendations I’ve heard from other people.

 Why can reading feel like a waste of time?

 For one thing, I’m surrounded by enticing titles, and free Advanced Reader Copies, so staying with one book without getting distracted by another is incredibly hard.
 You know, beautiful brand new books that no one has ever read, that aren’t even out to the public yet, just waiting to be discovered.
 It is a hard place to be.

 The other problem is whenever I sit down to read, I’m plagued with the terrible thought that I’m wasting my time.

 I could be cleaning the house, working out, playing with my dog – who is staring at me like I’m killing her softly with my lack of attention.
 The list goes on.

 As a true multitasker, it is very hard for me to give all of my attention to one thing, and even harder when that one thing is myself.

 Taking time to read is taking time for yourself.
-The benefits of reading are far too many to list here and range from straight forward accruing of knowledge, to stress relief.
+The benefits of reading are far too many to list here and range from straightforward accruing of knowledge, to stress relief.
 Many times, knowing the benefits is not enough to make us commit to sitting down and doing something.
 I know the benefits of yoga, but that doesn’t mean I make that 6am wake-up call to do it every day.

 I decided last year that I wanted to make reading a priority in my life.
 To do so I had to set myself up for success.
-Here are some simple steps that I had to put into place to overcome the feeling of wasting time while I read.
+Here are some simple steps that I had to put in place to overcome the feeling of wasting time while I read.